Official-MoonDao/docusaurus/docs/constitution.md

 ### 2.2 Senate

-MoonDAO’s Senate is composed of Astronauts and Rocketeers.
+MoonDAO’s Senate is composed of Rocketeers.
 Each Senate member has the right to only one vote, even if they lead multiple projects.
 Proposals are first voted on by the Senate before being presented to the MoonDAO Member House.
-See section 2.4 for more information.
+See section [2.4](#24-proposal-process) for more information.

 #### 2.2.1.
-Astronauts

-Astronauts are trusted members of the DAO that have the responsibility to represent MoonDAO’s mission and values externally, and provide leadership to the DAO internally.

-###### Election

-MoonDAO members may hold an election for a new Astronaut if there is a vacancy.
-Candidate Astronauts may be nominated by MoonDAO members and must have been part of the Senate for at least six months.
-Each nomination must go through the senate with ⅔ majority vote.
-If there are multiple nominations that go through the Senate, then the DAO will vote among the candidates using $vMOONEY with weighted voting.
-There may be multiple rounds of voting until a Candidate Astronaut receives ⅔rds token majority votes to be confirmed as an Astronaut.

-###### Term Limits

-Astronauts serve for a two year term.
-After two years, the DAO must re-vote with 2/3rds token majority to confirm they stay as an Astronaut.
-They are eligible to remain an Astronaut for multiple terms.
-There can only be a maximum of three Astronauts at any given time.

-###### Removal

-Astronauts may be removed through the creation of a Proposal that is approved by the Senate with greater than ⅔ majority vote, and the MoonDAO members with greater than ⅔ majority vote over a five day voting period.

-###### Rights

-1. Right to jointly propose (all Astronauts must agree) the appointment or removal of Treasury Signers.
-Appointment or removal must be ratified by the Senate and Member House with 2/3 majority vote with a voting period of five days, and approval of 5/7 of the treasury signers.
-2. Right to jointly propose (all Astronauts must agree) the removal of any member of the Senate for breaking the Code of Conduct, providing evidence of a reason for removal to the Senate transparently.
-This can be appealed and voted on for re-entry by a random drawing of seven MoonDAO Senate members.
-3. Right to jointly propose (all Astronauts must agree) the termination of MoonDAO projects.
-4. Right to appoint or remove MoonDAO moderators on official channels of communication.
-5. Right to individually propose a salary approved by the Senate and DAO members.
-6. Right to one vote in the Senate during the quarter(s) they are active.

-#### 2.2.2.
 Rocketeers

-Rocketeers are stewards of a [Project at MoonDAO](/project-guidelines) and are responsible for the execution of key objectives for the DAO.
+Rocketeers are stewards of a [Project at MoonDAO](https://docs.google.com/document/u/1/d/1IipR4ErKzodsa0R7SNSd45_1-gkkcr2964qj4wnL7jk/edit) and are responsible for the execution of key objectives for the DAO.

 ###### Election